Water Companies (Social Tariffs) Bill

 Overview

-This bill mandates that water companies in the UK offer social tariffs to low-income households spending 5% or more of their income on water and sewerage.
-The government will set regulations for pricing and eligibility.
+This bill mandates that water companies in the UK offer social tariffs to low-income households who spend 5% or more of their income on water and sewerage services.
+The government will set regulations governing the pricing and application of these tariffs, and landlords will be required to share tenant information to facilitate access to the program.

 Description